 As mayor of Yellowknife, Dave Lovell was a key supporter of the NWT Pipe Band.
 Although he does not play himself, the band conferred honorary membership on him in 2003 to recognize his long-time support.
 The former mayor received his membership at Burns Night, where he was presented with a mounted practice chanter and the score to Mayor David Lovell of Yellowknife, a tune written in his honour by the late Bruce Ashley, a former NWTPB Pipe Sergeant and Pipe Major.

 Graham “Scotty” Trotter

-The late Graham “Scotty” Trotter was the first ever person to be recognized by the band with an honorary lifetime membership.
+The late Graham “Scotty” Trotter was the first band member to be recognized by the band with a lifetime membership.
 A former drummer with the band, Scotty played a key role in organizing what we know as the NWT Pipe Band today.
 Scotty retired from the band in 1996, leaving it with the Scotty Trotter Musical Achievement Award to encourage band members to continue to develop their musical skills.
 Graham (Scotty) Trotter passed away on Saturday, July 22, 2017 at the age of 82.

 John & Janet Anderson-Thomson were presented with Honorary Memberships on January 27, 1979 in recognition of their outstanding support of the NWT Pipe Band.
 The Thomsons have a long history with the Band.
 See: Northwest Territories Tartan .